ipfp/ipfp/README.md

-# ipfp
-Interpretation of Programs from First Principles
+# Interpretation of Programs from First Principles

 > A bottom-up introduction to computer science through abstraction.